wp-plugins/cr3ativ-post-carousel/readme.txt

 == Changelog ==

+= 1.0.4 =
+* Updated plugin readme.txt and version # on cr3ativ-recentposts.php and updated the text based short code, one of the functions was deprecated.

 = 1.0.3 =
 * Updated plugin readme.txt and version # on cr3ativ-recentposts.php and added banners to /assets directory.